WANT TO EARN EXTRA MONEY?

 - If you aren’t a college student and have little to invest, the management fees can easily eat away at your investments

 The goal of Acorns is to help you plan for your future without any extensive knowledge of finance or investing.
-For those that want an investment portfolio that’s 100% automated, Acorns has a a couple of different options:
+For those that want an investment portfolio that’s 100% automated, Acorns has a couple of different options:

 - Round-ups – Link your credit card to your Acorns App account.
-Each time you make a purchase, the amount you spend is rounding up the nearest dollar.
+Each time you make a purchase, the amount you spend is rounding up to the nearest dollar.
 This spare change is deposited automatically into your Acorns account and is put forth toward your investments.

 - Recurring Investments – When you make your first manual investment, Acorns will ask you if you’d like to set a recurring investment.
 This means that you can have the app automatically transfer a certain amount of cash from your bank account daily, weekly or monthly.